Harvard Medical School: Postgraduate certificate programs

 Harvard Medical School offers several Postgraduate Certificate programs.
 These graduate-level programs may run up to twelve months.
 Admitted participants are awarded a Certificate from Harvard Medical School upon successful completion, and are eligible for associate membership in the Harvard Alumni Association.

 Affiliated teaching hospitals and research institutes

 Harvard Medical School does not directly own or operate any hospitals and instead relies on affiliated teaching hospitals for clinical education.
 Medical students primarily complete their clinical experiences at the following hospitals.
+Clinical faculty at Harvard Medical School generally hold a concurrent appointment as a physician or a surgeon at one of the affiliated hospitals.
+Basic science faculty at Harvard Medical School may hold the primary appointment at the School itself or one of the affiliated hospitals.

 Notable alumni

-There are over 10,425 alumni.
+As of 2020, there are over 10,425 alumni.
+It has trained more Nobel Prize winners in Medicine and Physiology than any other medical school.